MauroRC1990/AutomationTest/README.md

 * Go to project folder
 * Type "mvn test -DBrowser=Firefox -Dsurefire.suiteXmlFiles=ChooseBrowserLoginSuite.xml"
     * Indicate in "-DBrowser=" which browser you want to run the test with, Firefox or Chrome respectively
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

+### Executing a login and logout test case

+* Run cmd
+* Go to project folder
+* Type "mvn test -Dsurefire.suiteXmlFiles=LoginAndLogout.xml"
+* A screenshot of the result is stored in "Test Screenshots" folder
+* A report is created in "Testing\target\surfire-reports" named "emailable-report.html"